 For best results dry brush every morning before your shower.
 A good dry brushing session lasts about 10 minutes.
 After you do this for a while, you’ll quickly become addicted to your soft, glowing skin.
 You’ll never want to give it up!

 Now that you know the fabulous results that skin brushing can give you, I’d love to hear your thoughts.
 Or if you have found amazing results with your skin brushing routine, please share in the comment section below.
-And if you found this information to be helpful please share on FB or tweet it!!
+And as always, if you found this information to be helpful and would like more updates, come on over and join me on Facebook, Twitter, Pinterest and Instagram.